EnigmaticNebula/WLED-Arcane-Project-Mod/readme.md

 ### Motor Control

-This uses PWM signals to control a motor.
-It is currently unfinished and in development.
-It will be designed for the **Adafruit DRV8833 DC Motor Driver**.
+This uses PWM signals to control a motor with the **Adafruit DRV8833 Motor Driver**.
+It allows you to adjust the motor speed and change the decay mode and direction.

 ## Usermod Features: